t-coons/screwdriver/README.md

     struct VARIABLE_PAIR {
       String variable;
-      int* addr;
+      double* addr;
     }
-> Note: the variable pair can only link to an integer currently.
+> Note: the variable pair can only link to an double currently.
 This is planned to by more dynamic with further updates

 An example of this is:

 	ScrewDriver sd;
-    int var0 = 0;
+    double var0 = 0;
-    int var1 = 1;
+    double var1 = 1;
-    int var2 = 2;
+    double var2 = 2;
     const unsigned int numVariables = 3;
     ScrewDriver::VARIABLE_PAIR variableMap[numVariables] =
     {